2017 Spring and Summer Titles

 “In summer, the song sings itself.”— William Carlos Williams

-Focusing on the joys of summer, The Summer Book features new and previously unpublished creative non-fiction by twenty-five exceptional and award-winning British Columbia writers: warm and wonderful tales, meditations on nature, summer memories, humour and seasonal anticipations.
+Focusing on the joys of summer, The Summer Book features new and previously unpublished creative non-fiction by twenty-four acclaimed British Columbia writers: warm and wonderful tales, meditations on nature, summer memories, humour and seasonal anticipations.
 The Summer Book – a refreshing collection readers can relax and dip into, anytime of year.
 A small positive treasure in this complex crazy century.

-Authors: Luanne Armstrong, Joanne Arnott, Kate Braid, Brian Brett, Anne Cameron, Trevor Carolan, Claudia Cornwall, Daniela Elza, Carla Funk, Jane Eaton Hamilton, Eve Joseph, Des Kennedy, Theresa Kishkan, Chelene Knight, Fiona Tinwei Lam, Grant Lawrence, J.J.
-Lee, Sarah de Leeuw, Peter Levitt, Christine Lowther, Pearl Luke, Susan McCaslin, Briony Penn, DC Reid and Harold Rhenisch.
+Authors: Luanne Armstrong, Kate Braid, Brian Brett, Anne Cameron, Trevor Carolan, Claudia Cornwall, Daniela Elza, Carla Funk, Jane Eaton Hamilton, Eve Joseph, Des Kennedy, Theresa Kishkan, Chelene Knight, Fiona Tinwei Lam, Grant Lawrence, J.J.
+Lee, Sarah de Leeuw, Peter Levitt, Christine Lowther, Pearl Luke, Susan McCaslin, Briony Penn, D.C.
+Reid and Harold Rhenisch.